-High Tech Communication Tools:
+High Tech Communication tools:

-- Use handheld mobile devices to text back and forth. - Deliver general announcements via text blast or email. - Share a computer to facilitate written communication.
+- Utilize hand held mobile devices to text back and forth. - Deliver general announcements via text blast or email. - Share a computer to facilitate written communication.
 (Utilize large font for individuals who have visual loss) - Establish Video Remote Interpreting (VRI) services which may be used to provide effective communication.
-VRI is an interpreting service that uses video conference technology over dedicated lines or that uses wireless technology with a high-speed, widebandwidth video connection that delivers high-quality video images.

-Use accessibility tools or technology that individuals may bring with them for communication.
+VRI is an interpreting service that uses video conference technology over dedicated lines or that uses wireless technology with a high-speed, wide-bandwidth video connection that delivers high-quality video images. - Utilize accessibility tools that individuals may bring with them for communication.

-Low Tech Communication Tools:
+Low Tech Communication tools:

-- Use pen and paper to clearly and legibly print information. - Write announcement information on white boards with a large, clear font and carry them through the shelter area.

-Talking with People Who Are Blind or Have Vision Loss or Are Deaf-Blind:

-- Print general instructions in large print (minimum font size of 24 points) and in Braille. - Record announcements or information on electronic devices and provide access to equipment to listen to the materials. - Utilize American Red Cross "Visual Language Translator for Emergency Assistance" booklet, "Language Identification Chart", "Basic Emergency Sign Language Poster" Braille communication book and pictogram tools.
+- Utilize pen and paper to clearly and legibly print information. - White boards with large font to carry through the shelter area with announcement information - Should this be for Blind or vision loss or Deaf-Blind: - Print general instructions in large print (minimum font size of 18 points) and in Braille. - Record announcements or information on tapes or other data and provide access to mediums to listen to the materials. - Utilize American Red Cross "Visual Language Translator for Emergency Assistance" booklet, "Language Identification Chart", "Basic Emergency Sign Language Poster" Braille communication book and pictogram tools.